Auto Insurance Glossary

 Insured

 The insured is the person or entity covered under the auto insurance policy.
-This individual or organization receives the protection and benefits outlined in the policy and must follow policy terms to maintain coverage.
+This individual or organization receives the financial protection and benefits outlined in the policy and must follow policy terms to maintain coverage.

 Insurer